What's the difference between a therapist vs psychologist vs psychiatrist? What are the pros and cons?

 Coaches work with clients by asking questions, listening carefully, clarifying goals, jointly creating strategies to overcome blocks to success, and jointly developing action steps (and homework when it makes sense).

-The BCC certification demonstrates the coach has:
+Certifications demonstrate the coach has:

 - Met educational and training requirements